LEADING WITH PRESENCE

 access the resilience and flexibility needed to face life's challenges

 The 5-day retreat will be highly experiential and will also include time for reflection, enjoying the simple pleasures of life and connection with others.
-We believe that reconnecting with nature is an essential element and there'll be time and space to be in the beautiful surroundings.
+I believe that reconnecting with nature is an essential element and there'll be time and space to be in the beautiful surroundings.

 Who is it for?